 The dividend system was changed on 6 April 2016.
 Each taxpayer now has an annual allowance, which is currently £2,000 in 2022/23.
 However, this is reducing to £1,000 in 2023/24 and £500 in 2024/25.
 Therefore, if you have enough funds in your business, you should make sure that you pay at least £1,000 in 2023/24 to use up your dividend allowance.

 However, that the allowance falls inside the income level taxpayers are taxable on under basic rate tax.
 In 2022/23 and 2023/24, this is on gross annual income up to £50,270.

 Tax bands, rates and further considerations

-When can I take dividends from my company -tax on dividends
+When can I take dividends from my company -company dividend tax

-When we consider what tax you pay on your company disbursements, the amount you will pay depends on your other taxable income in the same tax year.
-However, income tax and national insurance contributions are payable on salaries while only tax is payable on disbursement income.
+Let’s now consider what tax on limited company dividends you pay.
+Basically, the amount of tax you’ll pay depends on your other taxable income in the same tax year.
+However, it is key to note that income tax and national insurance contributions are payable on salaries.
+On the other hand, only tax is payable on disbursement income.

 Dividend income is treated as the top slice of your income in a tax context.
-To explain, these are taxable after all other sources of income such as employment, rental profits, pension income, self-employment income, etc.
+To explain, these are taxable after all other sources of income.
+Such other sources will include employment income, rental profits, pension income, self-employment income, etc.

 The UK tax bands and tax rates